Updated: August 8, 2023

-Overall Retention Rate – Decide on a period of time to measure (could be a few months, a year, or even several years).
-Then simply divide the total number of employees who are still there at the end of the period by the total number who were present at the beginning.
+Overall Retention Rate – Decide on a period to measure (a few months, a year, or even several years).
+Then, divide the total number of employees still at the end of the period by the total number present at the beginning.
 Multiply this by 100 to get the percentage figure.
-For instance, if you have 100 employees and 72 of them are still there at the end of the time period being measured, then you have a retention rate of 72.
+For instance, if you have 100 employees and 72 are still there at the end of the time period being measured, then you have a retention rate of 72.
 Pretty simple.

 Overall Turnover Rate – Similarly, take a determined period of time to measure.
-Then find the total number of employees who have left over the given period and divide that by the total number of employees at your business.
-Again, multiple by 100 to get the percentage.
+Then, divide the total number of employees who have left over the given period by the total number of employees at your business.
+Again, multiply by 100 to get the percentage.

 Calculate Average Tenure – It might also be wise to measure how long an average employee stays at your store.
-Simply add the length that each employee has been at your business and then divide by the number of employees you have on staff.
+Add the length of each employee at your business and divide by the number of employees you have on staff.

-Look at each of these and identify trends at your business in order to determine how big your problem is to begin with.
+Look at each of these and identify trends at your business to determine how big your problem is.

 Why High Employee Turnover Is So Bad for Retail Businesses